Hi everyone, Joost here. I’m writing this post to address some problems that have been worrying me lately. Specifically, these problems:

-Julian is a patron of FreeSewing (thanks Julian) and actively involved with the Black makers matter movement on Instagram.
+Julian is a patron of FreeSewing (thanks Julian) and actively involved with the Black Makers Matter movement on Instagram.
 I reached out to Julian looking for help, and we had a lengthy Zoom call where we talked about his work and how he goes about organizing the community.

 Julian had a lot of good advice.
-And I couldn’t possibly cram it all into this post, but it sort of boils down to:
+I couldn’t possibly cram it all into this post, but it sort of boils down to:

 To ensure that your values are aligned with those of FreeSewing, please take a moment to familiarize yourself with:

-Assuming that reading that made you happy rather than angry, we could use your help :)
+If reading that made you happy rather than angry, we could use your help :)

-We are starting simple: We plan to hold a Zoom/Skype/Whatever call every 2 weeks to figure it out as we go.
+We’re starting simple: We plan to hold a Zoom/Skype/Whatever call every 2 weeks to figure it out as we go.
 We start the first weekend of September (next weekend).
 We haven’t picked a time yet, for it will depend on the time zones the participants live in.

 If you’d like to attend, please let us know in our chat room.

 Beggars can’t be choosers.
 All help is welcome, and I certainly don’t want to turn down any volunteers.

 That being said, an overly vague call defuses the message.
 So I’ve listed/included a number of roles below to give you an idea of the kind of work that goes into FreeSewing.
 It’s not meant to be an exhaustive list, but merely a starting point for a discussion.

 You keep our backend in step with the latest frontend developments.
 Express is no stranger to you.
 Node JS is a good friend.
 Or maybe you’d like them to be.